August 30, 2012

 Because most puppy mills are not illegal, we need help from the public to put an end to the consumer demand for their "product."
 You can help The HSUS put a stop to puppy mills by getting your next dog from an animal shelter, rescue group, or a humane and responsible breeder that you have carefully screened in person.

 In 1966 Congress passed the Animal Welfare Act, which outlines specific minimum standards of care for dogs, cats, and some other kinds of animals bred for commercial resale.
-But puppy mills that sell dogs directly to the public, including through internet sales, are not regulated by federal law.

 The AWA is enforced by the United States Department of Agriculture.
 Under the AWA, certain large-scale commercial breeders are required to be licensed and regularly inspected by the USDA.
 But there are many inefficiencies and loopholes in the system.